smuthusa/smuthusa.github.io/_pages/home.md

 - Extensively worked on distributed systems, scaling & performance tuning, GC optimization, I/O optimization, memory leak fixing and sql query optimizations
 - Good experience in TDD, BDD autoon with cucumber, robot, junit
 - Strong believer in KISS principle, loves fast paced, challenging environment
-- Some of my projects: https://github.com/sankarge/Match, https://github.com/sankarge/ShopApp
+- Some of my projects Match [https://github.com/sankarge/Match],Shopping [https://github.com/sankarge/ShopApp]
 - ¯\_(ツ)_/¯ After all, there are no real web or cloud but just the semi conductors and wires

 ### Technical Expertise